DeirdreLoughnan/Treetraits/README.md

 ### analyses

-Currently analyses performed as part of FRST 507
+Analysis folder:
+rcode folder: all rcode used to analyze this dataset
+stan: all stan code used to analyze this dataset

 ### data

 Raw data files for:
-- leaf mass & area
+- leaf mass and area
 - height, DBH, stem volume, stem weight

 ### docs